baharev/sdopt-tearing/docs/index.rst

-Roughly speaking, **tearing algorithms rearrange the rows and the columns of a sparse matrix in such a way that the result is "close" to a lower triangular matrix.** The picture below shows a sparse matrix ordered to the so-called spiked form.
-The matrix is of size 76x76; this can be reduced to a 5x5 matrix by elimination, where 5 equals the number of spike columns, that is, columns with red entries.
+Roughly speaking, **tearing algorithms rearrange the rows and the columns of a sparse matrix in such a way that the result is "close" to a lower triangular matrix.** A sparse matrix ordered to the so-called spiked form is shown in the picture below.
+The matrix is of size 76x76; it can be reduced to a 5x5 matrix by elimination, where 5 equals the number of spike columns, that is, columns with red entries.
 The blue lines correspond to the equipment boundaries in the technical system; the tear variables are above the diagonal, and are painted